 A journalist has called you to see if you’d be interested in a feature article on one of your projects.
 Unless you have your head stuck in the sand, this is a brilliant opportunity to see your work published, so you’d better be ready for it.
-After all, earned media is the hardest of all digital marketing to secure – because it’s largely out of your control – but you can make life easier for yourself and the journalist and be prepared to have whatever they need quickly and easily.
+After all, earned media is the hardest of all digital marketing to secure – because it’s largely out of your control – but you can make life easier for yourself and the journalist and be prepared to have whatever they need quickly and easily – create a media kit.
 Chances are they’re on deadline too, so you’ll need to respond asap.

 For every project you complete you should be creating a media kit.
 In my experience as a journalist, there are really only 3 things you need to include.

 Essentially, this is a folder of key information about a project that a journalist can use to help create a story.

 The best thing about media kits is that they’re a cinch to put together.
 Better still, if you compile them once you finish a project you won’t need to go back and forth with the writer and potentially miss out on the media opportunity because you’re too slow to respond.

 So get in the habit of creating a folder for these and you’ll be well on your way to becoming a media savvy professional.